 Step 4 - Deploy the API Project¶

-Step 4.1 - Add Choreo Connect Cluster as Environment to APICTL¶
+Add the Choreo Connect Cluster as an Environment to apictl

-To use APICTL with Choreo Connect, we need to add the Choreo Connect cluster as an environment in the APICTL.
-Basically the adapter URL will be added as the gateway environment, and the added environment can be used in the subsequent commands.
+To use apictl with Choreo Connect, we need to add the Choreo Connect cluster as an environment to apictl.
+Basically, the adapter URL will be added as the Gateway environment, and the added environment can be used in the subsequent commands.

 apictl mg add env <ENVIRONMENT_NAME> --adapter <ADAPTER_URL>